wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 First request
 ^^^^^^^^^^^^^

-The first time you send a processing request it has no logtest session token.
+The first time you send a processing request, it has no logtest session token.
 Since there is no active session, a processing log request is sent to logtest in Analysisd.

-Use the following sample data for request.
+Use the following sample data for request:

 +------------------+--------------------------------------+----------------------------------------------------------------------------------------------+
 | Field            | Description                          | Example                                                                                      |